huwenqing0606/RL-manufacturing/README.md

   compares the efficiency of optimal solution selected by reinforcement learning, by mixed-integer programming routine          strategy and by benchmark random policy.

-2. <b>mip_plot.ipynb</b>
+2. <b>mip_plot.ipynb, average_mip_plot.ipynb</b>

-  plot the comparison of total energy cost and total production throughput in units for the optimal policy and mixed-integer programming policy.
+  plot the comparison of total energy cost and total production throughput in units for the optimal policy and mixed-integer programming policy; also plot the average over 3 times of these experiments.

 The main files are